Benefits Of LGBTQ Therapy

 If you identify as LGBTQIA+ and you’re searching for a therapist, you can use these suggestions to find a therapist with expertise who may be a good fit:

-- Seek a therapist who states that they provide LGBTQIA-affirming care.
+- Seek a therapist who states that they provide LGBTQ-affirming therapy or counseling.

-- Read up on the therapist, their client focus, and their specialties to learn more about their experience in this area.
+- Read up on the therapist, their client focus, and their specialties to learn more about their experience in LGBTQ therapy.

-- Ensure they are licensed and check their educational background and years of experience.
+- Ensure they are licensed and check their educational background and years of experience in LGBTQ therapy.

-- Look for someone you think you could feel comfortable talking to.
-For example, you may be more at ease or understood when working with a therapist who has the same identity as you.
+- Look for a therapist you think you could feel comfortable talking to during a therapy session.
+For example, you may be more at ease or understood when working with an LGBTQ therapist who has the same identity as you.

-- Make a list of questions to ask during a phone interview or first session, one of which might be about their past experience working with people with your identity or in your situation.
+- Make a list of questions to ask the therapist during a phone interview or first therapy session, one of which might be about their past experience providing therapy to people with your identity or in your situation.
 If you are transgender and you need your therapist to write a letter supporting gender-affirming medical care or changes to legal documents, ensure they know how to navigate this process.

-- If you’re uncomfortable calling a therapist out of fear of misgendering, you may want to consider having a friend or family call for you.
+- If you’re uncomfortable calling a therapist out of fear of misgendering, you may want to consider having a friend or family call for you to book your initial therapy appointment.

-- Consider whether you’d like to try individual treatment, couples therapy, or family therapy and whether you want to receive in-person or online therapy.
+- When looking for a therapist, consider whether you’d like to try individual therapy, couples therapy, or family therapy and whether you want to receive in-person or online therapy.

 Mental health tips for LGBTQIA+ individuals

-In addition to seeking affirmative therapy with licensed therapists, there are other actions you can take and resources you can use to help maintain or improve your mental health as an individual of the LGBTQ+ community:
+In addition to seeking LGBTQ affirmative therapy or counseling with licensed therapists, there are other actions you can take and resources you can use to help maintain or improve your mental health as an individual of the LGBTQ+ community:

 - Find a safe space or other accepting and supportive environment, which may be in-person or online.